pingcap/tidb.ai/README.md

 ## License

-TiDB.AI is open-source under the Apache License, Version 2.0.
+AutoFlow is open-source under the Apache License, Version 2.0.
 You can [find it here](/LICENSE.txt).